watson-developer-cloud/discovery-components/README.md

   - [Branching and Releasing](#branching-and-releasing)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## About

+This is a repository created and maintained by the IBM Watson Discovery UI team.
+It contains a collection of components, to be used by internal and external applications to query [Watson Discovery](https://www.ibm.com/products/watson-discovery) projects.

 ## Quick Links